BAN-AI-Multics/dps8m/docs/md/setcommands.md

   ```dps8
   printf '%s\n' "$(( $(date --date='5 years' +%s) - $(date +%s) ))"
   ```
-  * macOS and BSD users usually have this tool available as "`gdate`" (part of the *GNU coreutils* package, which may require separate installation).
+  * macOS and BSD users usually have this tool available as "`gdate`" (part of the *GNU `coreutils`* package, which may require separate installation).

 * It is the responsibility of the user to set a reasonable "`CLOCK_DELTA`" value.
   * Multics may not handle times in the year 2043 and beyond.

-  * Undefined behavior may result if the modified time is beyond *January 19 2038 03:14:07 UTC* on a host system that measures time as seconds elapsed since *January 1 1970 00:00:00 UTC* (*the Unix epoch*) and stores the result in a signed 32-bit integer (*i.e.* Unix systems using 32-bit `time_t`).
+  * Undefined behavior may result if the modified time is beyond *January 19 2038 03:14:07 UTC* on a host system that measures time as seconds elapsed since *January 1 1970 00:00:00 UTC* (*the Unix epoch*) and stores the result in a signed 32‑bit integer (*i.e.* Unix systems using 32‑bit `time_t`).

 * It is not expected that the "`CLOCK_DELTA`" value will require modification by most users under normal operating circumstances.